There are a few Emacs modes for SML.

 Tired of manually starting/stopping/restarting builds after editing files?
 Now you don’t have to.
 See EmacsBgBuildMode for further information.

-MLton’s error messages are not in the format that the Emacs next-error parser natively understands.
-There are a couple of ways to fix this.
-The easiest way is to add the following to your .emacs to cause Emacs to recognize MLton’s error messages.
+MLton’s error messages are not among those that the Emacs next-error parser natively understands.
+The easiest way to fix this is to add the following to your .emacs to teach Emacs to recognize MLton’s error messages.